petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ## `$483` – Fan To Spindle Link
-Links a fan's operation directly to the spindle's state.
+Links a fan's operation directly to the spindle or laser's state.

 :::info Context
-- This setting allows a fan to be automatically turned on whenever the spindle is running (`M3`/`M4`) and turned off when the spindle stops (`M5`).
+- This setting allows a fan to be automatically turned on whenever the spindle/laser is running (`M3`/`M4`) and turned off when the spindle stops (`M5`).
-- This is commonly used for a spindle cooling fan or a dust collection vacuum that should only run when cutting.
+- This is commonly used for a spindle/laser cooling fan or a dust collection vacuum that should only run when cutting.
-- The value is a **bitmask** linking a fan number to a spindle number.
+- The value is a **bitmask** linking a fan number to a spindle/tool head number.
 :::

 ---